toerless/pim-assert-packing/draft-ietf-pim-assert-packing.md

 - Send Assert(\*,G) / Send AssertCancel(\*,G) ({{RFC7761}}, Section 4.6.2)
 - send Assert(S,G) ({{RFC7761}}, Section 4.8.2).

-When sending of PackedAsserts is possible on the network, any of these calls, MAY not result in sending of an Assert message with the assert record, but instead in remembering the assert record, and letting PIM continue with further processing for other flows that may result in additional assert records.
+If sending of PackedAsserts is possible on the network, instead of sending an Assert message with an assert record, any of these calls MAY instead result in the PIM implementation remembering the assert record, and continueing with further processing for other flows which may result in additional assert records.

 PIM MUST then create PackedAssert messages from the remembered assert records and schedule them for sending according to the considerations of the following subsections.

-#### Handling of reception triggered assert records.
+#### Handling of reception-triggered assert records.

 Avoiding additional delay because of assert packing compared to immediate scheduling of Assert messages is most critical for assert records that are triggered by